How To Spend 3 Days In Dubrovnik: A Perfect Dubrovnik Itinerary!

 3 DAY DUBROVNIK ITINERARY: DAY 1

-Start your first morning in Dubrovnik by exploring the beautiful pedestrianised old town, and if you set off early, around 9.30-10am, you’ll beat the crowds and avoid the hottest part of the day (although most of the lanes are shaded for this reason).
+Start your first morning in Dubrovnik by wandering the beautiful pedestrianised old town, and for the best experience, I recommend setting off early, around 9.30am, to beat the crowds and the hottest part of the day!

 You can read more about the Game Of Thrones Walking Tour and filming locations in my Game of Thrones tour review, and find out if it’s worth it!

-After walking around for 2-3 hours, you’ll be ready for a light lunch and a glass of local Croatian wine in the heart of the town, and I know a few great spots, depending on your taste!
+By now you’ll have earned a fabulous lunch and a glass of local Croatian wine in the heart of town, and I know a few great spots with fantastic food and ambience!

 Dubrovnik old town Banje Beach

-For your first evening, I recommend taking the cable car to Mount Srd for amazing sunset views over the entire town and a meal to remember!
+For the first evening of your 3 days in Dubrovnik, I recommend taking the cable car to Mount Srd for amazing sunset views over the entire town and a meal to remember, in my opinion, one of the top experiences in Dubrovnik Old Town!

 Panorama Restaurant overlooking Dubrovnik Old Town, one of the best viewpoints to visit during 3 days in Dubrovnik